astraqube/gokid-ios/README.md

 ## Changelog
 AHL July 30:
-actionsheet only showed for unvolunteer now over the head camera for user tracking mod
+Pull to refresh on calendar, my drives and carpool list actionsheet only showed for unvolunteer now over the head camera for user tracking mod
 AHL July 23: